 A good rule of thumb in differentiating box mods from tube mods is that if it isn’t shaped like a tube, it’s a box mod.

 Many vapers believe that they are the next logical step in the evolution of electronic cigarettes – more battery life, the ability to produce throat-searing amounts of power, and (in my opinion) they look very classy.

 Buying the perfect box mod can be daunting with so many choices.
 Here are a few pointers for choosing one that fits your vaping style.

 Battery types Explained

-The first thing to take into consideration when choosing a box mod is the fact that batteries are often the first component that needs to be replaced.
+The first thing to consider when choosing a box mod is that batteries are often the first component that needs to be replaced.

-However, if your mod has built-in li-poly batteries, then unless you have experience in electronics replacing the battery is impossible – you have to get a new mod, or pay someone to do it.
+However, if your mod has built-in li-poly batteries, then unless you have experience in electronics replacing the battery is impossible – you have to get a new mod or pay someone to do it.
 It is more expensive, and I generally avoid all mods whose batteries cannot be easily replaced.

 If you are okay with bringing along spares, then it is no problem.
 Dual 18650s in parallel (such as those in the DNA40) last twice as long as a single 18650, and will most probably last you a day of vaping.

 Different Vape Mod Sizes

 This is an important factor that buyers commonly overlook.
 If you vape at home or spend most of your time in front of the computer, getting a bigger box mod is no problem.